baltermia/simple-surveys/README.md

 Running the application is very easy.
 In the root directory simply open the `start.bat` file and the application should start.

 You can stop the application at any time by pressing <kbd>CTRL</kbd>+<kbd>C</kbd> in the command prompt window.

+The first time doing this may take a while, as it is downloading all needed nuget packages and building the whole aplication.
+Make sure that you are connected to the internet properly so the missing nuget packages can be downloaded.